 Kate greeted me warmly as we sat down for my preliminary interview.
 As we talked, Kate agreed that Marjorie had been overlooked in the Guthrie legacy, especially since it was Marjorie who first began collecting what fills the archives today and it was Marjorie who did groundbreaking work for the Huntington’s Disease Foundation.

-the first box of the Woody Guthrie Correspondence Collection, some of which contained letters Woody sent to Marjorie during his Merchant Marines days and Marjorie’s first pregnancy.
+The next day, I began digging.
+Kate supplied me with automatic pencils (no ink was allowed near the documents), a yellow legal pad, a flat tool to turn pages (to keep the oils from my washed hands from compromising the papers), and a magnifying glass.
+I started with the first box of the Woody Guthrie Correspondence Collection, some of which contained letters Woody sent to Marjorie during his Merchant Marines days and Marjorie’s first pregnancy.
 He wrote to her daily, sometimes hourly, professing his love and discussing his politics.
 Although Woody’s letters alluded to her replies, Marjorie’s letters did not appear in this collection (or any other onsite).
 I wondered why as I tried to figure out as much as I could about their two-way interactions, using only his letters.

 I expected to get through boxes and boxes of artifacts during my week at the Woody Guthrie Center.
 Instead, I tackled only one box.
 During the week, my pencil-written notes were secured in my locker overnight until my last visit, at which time my week’s worth of notes was photo-copied for the archive records.
 And even with my bounty of information, I would still have to apply for permission to use the material in published writing.
 Severe standards, one might say, until realizing archives offer full disclosures of families’ lives, lives whose histories are a privilege to share.

 I left Tulsa physically and mentally exhausted yet oddly committed to do that again sometime.
-I can only liken it to the rigors runners put themselves through–voluntarily–when they take on a marathon and–
+I can only liken it to the rigors runners put themselves through–voluntarily–when they take on a marathon and–a day or two later–start to plan their next twenty-six-mile run.
+My archival research was a mental marathon, and I was already looking toward repeating the long-distance event.

 I applied once again for the grant money in the spring of 2016, with a much more focused letter of application and a complete book proposal.
 This time, I was named a 2016 recipient of the eleventh Annual Broadcast Music Incorporated Woody Guthrie Fellowship.
 My second week in Tulsa this past summer proved much more productive.
 I found myself more focused, taking time to be moved by correspondences and even documents: the marriage certificate, the divorce certificate, the hospital admissions and doctors’ reports, Woody’s death certificate–a whole quarter of a century of a married couple’s life together assembled in a single box of brittle papers.